 Number of seniors over the age of 65 currently living in Virginia Beach

-Percentage of seniors 65 and older within the Virginia Beach population
+14% of seniors are 65 and older within the Virginia Beach population

 Median annual income for Virginia Beach seniors 65 and older